Koda-Pig/tetra-face/README.md

   - [ ] add rematch btn
 - [x] re-implement single player (low priority)
 - [ ] Update game events to only send over tetromino type, not the whole piece.
 It's unnecessary usage of bandwidth
+  - Actually need to double check this.
+I think the whole piece may need to be sent for most cases, as the whole piece is needed for the `placePiece` function in the opponent game.
+Maybe, maybe not.